The road less traveled by

 What “Above the herd” is about:

-Unfortunately, now more than ever, Americans need to look up and look around.
+Now more than ever, Americans need to look up and look around.
+Plain and simple.
 Stop following the herd.
-Stop being one of the many sheeple who just timidly accepts what society is dictating as “the thing to do.”
-We do so many things just because “everyone else is doing it,” and the unintended consequences to us personally, and to society as a whole, can be devastating.
+Stop being one of millions of sheeple who timidly accept what society dictates as “the thing to do.”
+We do so many things because “everyone else is doing it,” and the unintended consequences to us personally, and to society as a whole, are devastating.

-We humans tend to do the same thing.
+Humans tend to do the same.
 We “follow the crowd” without question.
-We assume that the majority knows what the hell it’s doing, so we just follow like gullible livestock.
-We should instead be vigilant by looking “above the herd” to see whether the herd is going to a place we want to go, or if they are being led to danger.
+We assume the majority knows what the hell they’re doing, so we follow like gullible livestock.
+We should instead be vigilant by looking “above the herd” to see if where the herd is going is a place we really want to go.

-Don’t go places or do things just because the herd is going there.
-The herd very often is not as smart as you think they are.
-There’s a good reason for that old parental saying, “If Johnny jumped off a bridge would you?”
-It’s because our parents knew that often where Johnny was going was not a good place.
+Very often the herd is not as smart as you think they are.
+There’s a good reason for that old maternal saying, “If Johnny jumped off a bridge, would you?”
+Our parents knew that where Johnny was going was usually not a good place.

 “Whoso would be a man must be a nonconformist.
 He who would gather immortal palms must not be hindered by the name of goodness, but must explore if it be goodness.
 Nothing is at last sacred but the integrity of your own mind.
 Absolve you to yourself, and you shall have the suffrage of the world.” ~ Ralph Waldo Emerson